ProvarTesting/provardx/DEVELOPING.md

 1. `cd` into `provardx`
 1. We develop on the `development` branch and release from the `master` branch.
 Checkout development branch `git checkout -t origin/development`.
-1. `yarn install` to bring in all the top-level dependencies
+1. `yarn` to bring in all the top-level dependencies
-1. `sfdx plugins:link` to link the plugins with sfdx cli
+1. `sfdx plugins:link` to link the plugins with `sfdx cli`

 ## List of Useful commands